chenxianming/mde-web-demo/README.md

 ```

-Asset path generator to ProjectPath/buld/, you can upload directory to any static server for use HTML5 specify.
+Generation asset path to ProjectPath/buld/, you can upload directory to any static server for use HTML5 specify.

 ## Development & themes redesign

+1. Make theme directory in src/themes.
+2. Edit src/config.json
-Make theme directory in src/themes, edit src/config.json, replace theme value to your theme pathname
+3. Rplace theme value to your theme pathname
+4. Enjoy development

 #### Eject webpack project